BDC Hamburger Icon

 Misrepresentation

-Misrepresentation occurs when professionals make false statements of material facts that affect a client’s decision when agreeing to a contract.
+Misrepresentation is when professionals make false statements of material facts that affect a client’s decision when they’re agreeing to a contract.
 If the misrepresentation is discovered, the contract can be declared void and the client can seek damages.
-For example, a business consultant could be charged with misrepresenting themselves to a client by stating they have experience in an industry when, in reality, they do not.
+For example, a business consultant could be charged with misrepresenting themselves to a client by falsely stating they have expertise in a specific area.

 There are three types of misrepresentation:

-• Innocent misrepresentation occurs when the person making a false statement of material fact was not aware that the statement was untrue.
+• Innocent misrepresentation is when the person making a false statement of material fact was unaware that the statement was untrue.

-• Negligent misrepresentation occurs when the person who made the statement did not try to verify the statement was true before executing a contract.
+• Negligent misrepresentation is when the person who made the statement did not try to verify the statement was true before executing a contract.

-• Fraudulent misrepresentation occurs when the person knew the statement was false when they made the statement or they recklessly made the statement to get the other person to enter a contract.
+• Fraudulent misrepresentation is when the person knew the statement was false when they made the statement or they recklessly made the statement to get the other person to enter a contract.

 Exclusions